edgelesssys/contrast/docs/docs/deployment.md

 Your Kubernetes resources need some modifications to run as Confidential Containers.
 This section guides you through the process and outlines the necessary changes.

+### Security review

+Contrast ensures integrity and confidentiality of the applications, but interactions with untrusted systems require the developers' attention.
+Review the [security considerations](architecture/security-considerations.md) and the [certificates](architecture/certificates.md) section for writing secure Contrast application.

 ### RuntimeClass

 Contrast will add annotations to your Kubernetes YAML files.
 If you want to keep the original files